Mikhail Sholokhov: Political and social activity

-Sholokhov met Joseph Stalin in 1930, and subsequently was one of very few people who dared to give the dictator a truthful account of what was happening in the country and nonetheless was not punished.
+Sholokhov met Joseph Stalin in 1930, and subsequently was one of very few people who chose to give the leader a truthful account of what was happening in the country and nonetheless was not punished.
 In the 1930s, he wrote several letters to Stalin from his home in Veshenskaya about the appalling conditions in the kolkhozes and sovkhozes along the Don, requesting assistance for the farmers.
 In January 1931, he warned: "Comrade Stalin, without exaggeration, conditions are catastrophic!"
 On 4 April 1933, he sent a long letter in which, among many other details, he named two OGPU officers whom he accused of torturing prisoners from his district.
 Stalin reacted by sending a senior official, Matvei Shkiryatov, to investigate.
 The two officers were arrested and sentenced to death; their sentences were later revoked, but they were banned from working in Sholokhov's home village.
 Stalin also arranged for extra food to be sent to Veshenskaya and the neighbouring district.

 Sholokhov joined the CPSU in 1932, and in 1937 he was elected to the Supreme Soviet of the Soviet Union.
 In August 1937, his best friend, the secretary of the Veshenskaya party committee, P.K.
 Lugovoi, was arrested.
 Sholokohov was due to take part in an international writers' conference, but he refused to leave the country while Lugovoi was being held.
 Stalin sent another official, Vladimir Stavsky, to investigate, and invited Sholokhov to visit him in the Kremlin.
 After their meeting, on 4 November 1937, Lugovoi and two other prisoners on whose behalf Sholokhov had interceded were released, but in a subsequent letter to Stalin, he complained that the people responsible for wrongfully arresting them had not been punished.